 Obituary of the printed book premature Now comes yet another story, this time in the New York Times about the impressive rebound of the printed book.
 With e-book sales soaring just four years ago, the prognosticators of doom declared printed books a vanishing breed.
 Indeed, at the time with book stores closing and printed book sales […]

 Genuine book books are here to stay My son just sent me a link to an article by Scott Hoffman.
-Think you may enjoy it.
+I think you may enjoy it.
 Two of his observations particularly struck home to me.
 First, the physical book is efficient and second it is intimate.
-He puts it this way: “Simply put, there is no […]
+He puts it this way: “Simply put, there is […]

 I thought some of you might be interested in seeing a video of one of my Kluge presses — the workhorse of my press room — in action.
 These American-made presses are marvels to watch in action; a genuine symphony of gears and cams and arms and rollers, all choreographed to the pumping and blowing vacuum pump. […]

 This evening I have been enjoying Domtar’s paper videos.
 Keep finding new ones.
 Here’s another.
 Hope you like it.
 Once you have enjoyed the video, take a look at the paper broadside I created just for people who love paper as much as I do.
 Until later . . .